zolinthecow/enochian-js/README.md

 ## Usage

-This is very heavily inspired from [SGLang's](https://github.com/sgl-project/sglang/tree/main) frontend language.
-I just didn't like their graph execution programming style.
-This library is intended to allow programmers to code just like how they normally would while giving more control over LLM generations.

-To get started you will need an SGLang server running.
-You can start one on port 30000 like this:
+To get started you will either need an OpenAI server or an SGLang server.
+You can an SGLang server on port 30000 like this:

 ```bash
 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3-8B-Instruct --port 30000